 While enabled foreign keys reference a

 UNIQUE key, you cannot disable or drop the

 UNIQUE key constraint or the index.

-To use existing indexes when creating unique and primary key constraints, include
+To reuse existing indexes when creating unique and primary key constraints, you can include

-See Also:Oracle Database Concepts for more information about indexing foreign keys
+See Also:Oracle Database Concepts for information on locking mechanisms involving indexes and keys

 However, you can maintain parent/child table relationships across nodes using triggers.

-See Also:Oracle Database PL/SQL Language Reference for more information about triggers that enforce referential integrity
+See Also:Chapter 9, "Coding Triggers" for more information about triggers that enforce referential integrity

 Note:If you decide to define referential integrity across the nodes of a distributed database using triggers, be aware that network failures can make both the parent table and the child table inaccessible.